 - Finally, in considering the ‘objective’ test, of whether a reasonable person in the defendant’s circumstances would have had reasonable grounds for suspecting insolvency, the Master’s conclusion was based wholly on his finding that Mr Argyrou was ‘a reasonable person’, and therefore ‘no other hypothetical individual slotted into the circumstances as they existed would … have suspected insolvency’.
 This approach would seem to minimise the ‘objective’ aspects of the test, and, assuming the majority of people are more or less ‘reasonable’, it runs the risk of eliminating the distinction between sections 588FG(2)(b)(i) and (ii) of the Act for all practical purposes.

 If this decision is followed, it will likely become more difficult for liquidators to recover voidable transactions, as a claim could be defended relatively easily if there is evidence that:

 - The defendant’s witnesses did not in fact suspect the company was insolvent or likely to become insolvent;

 - There was some basis to believe that the company remained solvent (even if the defendant was apparently aware of facts that might suggest insolvency); and

 - The defendant (or its witness) is a ‘reasonable person’, providing a ‘shortcut’ for meeting the test in section 588FG(2)(b)(ii) of the Act.

 We will also watch with interest whether this Western Australian decision is adopted by other Courts around Australia.

-This article was written by Tom Langdon, Associate.
-Edited by Grant Whatley, Partner.
+This article was written by Grant Whatley, Partner and Tom Langdon, Associate.